Model-bounded monitoring of hybrid systems: Introduction

 Let us turn to the case where our monitor \emph{did} raise an alert ($w\in \Lmon(\mathcal{M}_{\lnot\varphi})$).
 This can be a false alarm.
 For one, the existence of unsafe $\sigma$ (as in the feature~\ref{item:featureCorrectness}) does not imply that the actual behavior $\sigma_{0}$ was unsafe.
 For another, \cref{item:featureCorrectness:b} does not guarantee that $\sigma$ is indeed a possible behavior of the SUM, since we only assume \emph{soundness} of the bounding model.
 Nevertheless, a positive answer of our monitor comes with a reachability witness (a trace) in $\mathcal{M}_{\lnot\varphi}$, which serves as a useful clue for further examination.

 Summarizing, our monitor's alert can be false, while the absence of an alert proves safety.
 We can thus say our model-bounded monitoring scheme is \emph{sound}.

 \myparagraph{Bounding Models} We note that the roles of bounding models are different from common roles played by \emph{system models}.
 A system model aims to describe the system's behaviors in a \emph{sound} and \emph{complete} manner.
 In contrast, bounding models focus on overapproximation, trading completeness for computational tractability that is needed in monitoring applications.
 The \emph{overapproximating} nature of a bounding model is less of a problem in monitoring, compared to other exhaustive applications such as model checking.
 In the latter, approximation errors accumulate over time, leading to increasingly loose overapproximation.
 In contrast, in our usage, a bounding model is used to interpolate between samples (\cref{figure:examples:acc:signal}).
 Here overapproximation errors get reset to zero by new samples.
+This observation also leads that even if the bounding model is loose, it can be useful if the sampling interval is short.

-Because we assume that we have an overapproximation of the actual system, we can indeed formally verify the safety of the system by the reachability analysis of the bounding model.
+Because we assume that we have an overapproximation of the actual system, we can indeed formally verify the safety of the system by the reachability analysis.
 However, due to the overapproximation, the given LHA usually contain unsafe behaviors, \ie{} the unsafe locations are reachable in the LHA.\@ Most of the benchmarks in our experiments are certainly unsafe.
 In contrast, in model-bounded monitoring, even if the unsafe locations are reachable in the LHA, the monitored behavior can be safe, \ie{} the unsafe locations are unreachable from the current sample.
 Therefore, monitoring is still useful even if we have a model overapproximating the actual system.